-The RBC Canadian Open kicks off this year at Glen Abbey Golf Course on Thursday.
-This time around Canada’s national championship finds itself sandwiched between the British Open and the PGA Championship, due to the Olympics.
-Considering that, the field is still quite strong this year, and includes defending champion Jason Day and World No. 2 Dustin Johnson.
+The RBC Canadian Open kicks off this week at Glen Abbey Golf Course on Thursday.
+Canada’s national championship finds itself sandwiched between the British Open and the WGC-Bridgestone Invitational (with the PGA Championship, scheduled the following week).

 Here are 10 interesting things to know about the RBC Canadian Open.